s3rius/obsidian/docs/Python/How to start a python project.md

 ### Versioning

-With poetry you don't need to change package versions manually.
+With poetry, you don't need to change package versions manually.

 The Poetry has something for you.
 ```console